jonas-doerr/gameday-thread-analyzer/README.md

 ### 9.23
 Developed it into a web app with streamlit.
 It was much easier since (a) I had already made an app using streamlit [the baseball card simulator] and (b) this only involved displaying data with minimal moving parts.
 Overcame a couple small hiccups learning how to use progress bars and bar graphs with pandas, and also solved a bug that ran the code in analyzer.py every time, which sped up run times considerably.

+### 9.24
+Made a number of small adjustments to the website to improve the overall experience.
+The most notable are the ability to adjust some parameters for the analysis and the display of comments in different sections of the analysis.
+The final touch I want to make is add rosters for every NFL team, so it can be used on other subreddits too.